Jennifer Lopez played the long game to the Super Bowl - Local News 8

 Her performance at the Super Bowl comes after what was a disappointing January in the land of Lopez admirers, particularly those who thought this was going to be the year that Jenny from the block would walk the Oscar stage.

-If she had, Lopez, in contention for her role in “Hustlers,” a film about a group of exotic dancers-turned-expert-schemers, would have been the first Latina actress to be nominated for an Academy Award since 1994, when Rosie Perez was nominated for “Fearless.”
-[Note: Penelope Cruz, nominated in 2006 and 2009, is from Spain.]
+If she had, Lopez, in contention for her role in “Hustlers,” a film about a group of exotic dancers-turned-expert-schemers, would have been the first American Latina actress to be nominated for an Academy Award since 1994, when Rosie Perez was nominated for “Fearless,” as noted by The New York Times.

 When it became clear a nomination wasn’t meant to be, the snub prompted think pieces aplenty.